 The 2001 to 2006 affordable housing production goals in Title 7 are one of the clearest measures of local effort.
 Title 7 only recommends adoption of affordable housing goals.
 Hence, there is no direct compliance issue with regard to these targets.
-Six jurisdictions have completed consideration of the goals, as shown below.
+Three jurisdictions have completed consideration of the goals, as shown below.

-Jurisdiction Adoption of Affordable Housing Production
+Jurisdiction Adoption of Affordable Housing Production Goals

-Goals

-Beaverton Accepted/Adopted
+Beaverton Accepted

-Fairview Declined

 Gresham Declined

-Portland Accepted/Adopted

-Tigard Declined

 Troutdale Declined

-B. Metro Code 3.07.730.A: Amendment of comprehensive plan and implementing ordinances with strategies to ensure: 1) diversity; 2) maintaining the existing supply and increasing new dispersed affordable housing; and 3) increasing affordable housing opportunities for household of all income levels.
+B. Metro Code 3.07.730.A: Amendment of comprehensive plan and implementing ordinances.

+Strategies to ensure: 1) diversity; 2) maintaining the existing supply and increasing new dispersed affordable housing; and 3) increasing affordable housing opportunities for household of all income levels.

-Four local governments (Gresham, Portland, Troutdale and Clackamas County) now have adopted the three strategies in their comprehensive plans to ensure diversity, maintaining the existing supply and increasing new dispersed affordable housing and increasing affordable housing opportunities for household of all income levels.
-Another three local governments (Fairview, Forest Grove and Washington County) now have adopted two of the three.
+Six local governments (Forest Grove, Gresham, Portland, Troutdale, Clackamas County and Washington County) now have adopted some strategies in their comprehensive plans to ensure diversity, maintaining the existing supply and increasing new dispersed affordable housing and increasing affordable housing opportunities for household of all income levels.
 It is unclear that these jurisdictions have also adopted these measures in their implementing ordinances (as stated in the first year and second year reports).

 City/County Complete Consideration of Strategies to Ensure the following (Title 7: 3.07.730.B)

 Diversity Strategy Maintain Supply and Increase Dispersion Supply for All Income Levels

-(3.07.730.A.1) (3.07.730.A.2) (3.07.730.A.3)
+(3.07.730.A.1) ( 3.07.730.A.2) (3.07.730.A.3)

-Fairview Existing Existing
+Fairview Existing Existing ,

-Forest Grove Existing Existing

 Gresham Existing Existing Existing

 Portland Existing Existing Existing

 Troutdale Existing Existing Existing

 Clackamas County Existing Existing Existing

 Washington County Existing Existing

-C. Metro Code 3.07.730.B: Amendment of comprehensive plan and implementing ordinances with measures for: 1) density bonus; 2) replacement housing; 3) inclusionary housing; 4) transfer of development rights; 5) elderly and people with disabilities; 6) local regulatory constraints; and 7) parking tools and strategies.
+C. Metro Code 3.07.730.B: Amendment of comprehensive plan and implementing ordinances.

+Measures for: 1) density bonus; 2) replacement housing; 3) inclusionary housing; 4) transfer of development rights; 5) elderly and people with disabilities; 6) local regulatory constraints; and 7) parking tools and strategies.